-The artisan peanut butter you never knew you needed - The Fix & Fogg story
+The artisan peanut butter you never knew you needed

 When I think of windy Wellington, my mind is immediately drawn to funky op shops, hipster cafe's and out there art galleries.
 Unsurprisingly, a boutique, handcrafted peanut butter business, tucked away into a little cobbled corner of Eva Street, fits in seamlessly.

 Where most people think of peanut butter as simply a spread that goes really well with jam on a slice of bread, Fix & Fogg have transformed it into something to be experimented with and enjoyed as a spread in its own right.
 With an array of flavours from dark chocolate, honey, smoke and fire to the newest fruit toast, Fix & Fogg have truly made peanut butter making into an art form.

 I had the wonderful opportunity to chat with founder Roman Jewell about the inspiration for F&F, their part in the Wellington food community and their recent expansion into the US.

 Natalie: Tell us about Fix & Fogg

 Roman: Fix & Fogg grew out of a desire to create something by hand.
 I first started making peanut butter at a local lawn bowls club when my wife Andrea was pregnant with our first child, and before we knew it we were selling at markets, trying to keep up with demand.

 Fix & Fogg is about using the best simple ingredients, that speak for themselves with an out of the box approach to flavours.
 It’s all about loving what we do, and even though the amount of peanut butter we make has gone through the roof, we have maintained a focus on making the best peanut butter, in the best way possible.